pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 ### DM nodes deployment

 As the hub of data migration, DM needs to connect to the upstream Aurora cluster and the downstream TiDB cluster.
 Therefore, you need to use the MySQL client to check whether the nodes in which DM is to be deployed can connect to the upstream and downstream.
-In addition, for software and hardware requirements for DM deployments, see [DM Cluster Software and Hardware Recommendations](hardware-and-software-requirements.md).
+In addition, for software and hardware requirements ,and the node number for DM deployments, see [DM Cluster Software and Hardware Recommendations](hardware-and-software-requirements.md).

 ### Aurora

 DM relies on the `ROW`-formatted binlog for incremental replication.
 See [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls) for the configuration instruction.

-To migrate data based on GTID, set both `gtid-mode` and `enforce_gtid_consistency` to `ON`.
-See [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora) for details.
+If Aurora enables GTID, then you can migrate data based on it.
+For the method to enable GTID, see [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).
+To migrate data based on GTID, you need to set the `enable-gtid` in the data source configuration file of step 3 to `true`.

 > **Note:**
 >
 > GTID-based data migration requires MySQL 5.7 (Aurora 2.04) version or later.

+> **Note:**
+>
-In addition to the Aurora-specific configuration above, the upstream database must meet other requirements for migrating from MySQL.
+> In addition to the Aurora-specific configuration above, the upstream database must meet other requirements for migrating from MySQL, such as table schemas, character sets and privileges.
 See [Checking Items](precheck.md#checking-items).

 ## Step 2: Deploy the DM cluster